 Social proof.
 Use customer ratings, reviews, views, and likes to provide social proof of your products’ appeal.

 Chatbots.
 Chatbots are like those friendly and helpful staffs in physical stores who offer e-shoppers personal assistant.
 When built properly, they’ll help your prospective customers with questions and help with conversion.
-Check out this example we built for our client.
+Check out the chatbot we built for our client.

 Optimise for Mobile.
 If you could only make one change to your e-store, this is it.
 Your e-commerce site should be responsive so that it tailors itself to any size of screen.